-This elective course will study and analyze selected areas of human sexuality in order to equip students with a broader understanding of the personal, social, emotional and physical nature of this complex and sensitive area.
+This elective course will study and analyze selected areas of human sexuality from a Christian perspective.
+This course will equip students with a broader understanding of the personal, social, emotional, and physical nature of this complex and sensitive area.
 The course will also provide insight concerning the spiritual and psychological components of sexuality.
 The latitude in human sexual behavior and sexual dysfunctions will also be discussed.
+Course curriculum is designed to enhance the courtship, marriage, and family experience.
+Course includes societal sexuality issues that pertain to the Black diaspora.
+Students must have permission of the instructor for this course.
 Open to nonmajors.
-Prerequisite: BI 101, PY 101, or SO 101.
+Prerequisites: BI 101and PY 101 or SO 101.